oleksiihead/oleksiihead/README.md

 ### Summary of Qualifications

-Middle DevOps engineer with 1.5 years of experience working with AWS Cloud.
+SRE/DevOps engineer with 1.5 years of experience working with AWS Cloud.
 My passion is solving interesting and non-standard problems.

 Withing my career I had designed interesting solutions to a non-standard problems.